mHamzaArain/speech_recogmition_python/README.md

 # speech_recogmition_python
-Multi search bar having option of speech recognition for search
+Multi search bar having option of speech recognition for online search.
+It has these options as follows:
+1. Google
+2. Yahoo
+3. Youtube

 ## Required pip
 1. tkinter
 2. webbrowser